pivotal-cf/docs-cloudbees/Jenkins.html.md

 #### Authorization

-Cloud Foundry users registered with UAA can log into Jenkins and create jobs, but they cannot see the details of other users jobs.
+Cloud Foundry users registered with UAA can log into Jenkins and create jobs, but they cannot edit the details of other users jobs.

 To manage plugins and to access `Manage Jenkins` you need to log in as the UAA Administrator.
 The credentials can be obtained from the Elastic Runtime tile in Ops Manager.
 User access is managed through the UAA.